 In the adaptations, he's completely serious about the truce he offers.
 Optimus accepts, and they unite the remaining Transformers to head off to rebuild somewhere else.
 Two brothers, torn apart by war, finally reunited for the same cause.

-YMMV, but Sam and Carly running into each others' arms at the end of the movie.
+Sam and Carly running into each others' arms at the end of the movie.
 You can tell how happy and relieved they both are they made it out of this alive.

 A small but notable one; Megatron feeding the hatchlings at the beginning of the movie.
 No malice or evil intent there, just a father trying to provide for his children.
 D'aww.